Agent Liberty

 Agent Liberty (Benjamin Lockwood) is a fictional character appearing in American comic books published by DC Comics.
-Created by Dan Jurgens, he made his debut in Superman vol. 2 #60 (Oct.
-1991), and was later given his own solo adventure in Agent Liberty Special # 1 (1992).
+Created by Dan Jurgens, he made his debut in Superman vol. 2 #60 (October 1991), and was later given his own solo adventure in Agent Liberty Special # 1 (1992).

-Sam Witwer portrayed a heavily adapted version of the character on the live-action Arrowverse television series Supergirl.
+Sam Witwer portrayed a loosely adapted version of the character on the live-action Arrowverse television series Supergirl.